 No, alcohol is not permitted in any American University residence hall.

-If I am placed in a double or triple room, will my roommate also be an intern?
+If I am placed in a double room, will my roommate also be an intern?

 Yes, we house interns together in the same rooms and in the same buildings so that you can share a feeling of community with the others in your area.

 Meals plans are available for interns.
 You can purchase a meal during your application process or once you have arrived on campus.
 Interns can also opt to eat on campus using cash or credit card.